-Engines may be equipped with dual fuel filters: a primary filter (F) with water bowl, and a final filter (B).
-Both filters are replaced at the same 500-hour interval or every 12 months.
+Engines are equipped with a primary fuel filter (F) and a final fuel filter (B).
+Both filters are replaced at the same 500-hour interval.

 CAUTION: Escaping fluid under pressure can penetrate the skin causing serious injury.
 Relieve pressure before disconnecting fuel or other lines.
 Tighten all connections before applying pressure.
 Keep hands and body away from pinholes and nozzles which eject fluids under high pressure.
 Use a piece of cardboard or paper to search for leaks.
 Do not use your hand.